 Denture Replacement With Dental Implants

-We proudly offer the Straumann Pro Arch Fixed Solution for patients looking to replace their dentures.
-Traditional dentures can feel uncomfortable and cause feelings of embarrassment.
+We proudly offer the Straumann Pro Arch full-arch restoration system for patients looking to replace their dentures.
+Removable dentures can feel uncomfortable and cause feelings of embarrassment.
 Plus, the cost of replacing them and having them professionally fitted every few years can add up.
 Without a tooth root or implant post present to stimulate the jaw bone, you are at risk of jaw bone deterioration.

 Our solution to these issues is to replace a full denture with a fixed denture that is supported by dental implants.
 Your new arch of teeth will look, feel, and function just like natural teeth.
 There are no moving parts or special care regimens necessary, and you receive all the oral health benefits of dental implants.
 If you wear dentures and are looking for denture replacement in Tucson, AZ, contact our practice today to schedule an appointment.

 These patients can tell you about their firsthand experience undergoing dental implants at our office.